-IV.B.1.b).(1) Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)
+IV.B.1.b).(1)Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core)IV.B.1.b).(1).(a)Fellows must demonstrate the ability to provide consultation, perform a history and physical examination, make informed diagnostic and therapeutic decisions that result in optimal clinical judgement, and develop and carry out management plans.

-IV.B.1.b).(1).(a) Fellows must develop competence in the clinical skills needed in adolescent medicine.
 (Core)

-IV.B.1.b).(1).(b) Fellows must demonstrate the ability to provide consultation, perform a history and physical examination, make informed diagnostic and therapeutic decisions that result in optimal clinical judgement, and develop and carry out management plans. ^(Core)